Wildlife World Zoo: Sections of the zoo

 The Wildlife World Aquarium is Arizona's first public aquarium, and features salt- and fresh-water species including sea lions and varieties of penguins.

 History

 Wildlife World Zoo was started as a breeding farm for birds by Mickey Ollson, a teacher, on 5 acre in Glendale, Arizona.
 In 1973 Ollson purchased 25 acre at the current site in Litchfield Park.
-The zoo grew by breeding and trading animals with other zoos, until by 1984 he "essentially had a zoo no one could visit."
-The zoo opened to the public that year, and continued to grow by purchasing the surrounding property.
-The aquarium opened in 2008, and the Safari Park and "American Adventure" opened in 2014.
+The zoo grew by breeding and trading animals with other zoos.
+The zoo opened to the public in 1984 and has continued to grow by purchasing the surrounding property.
+The aquarium opened in 2008, the Safari Park opened in 2014, and Adventureland opened in 2016.